What is a Mommy Makeover?

 - Brazilian Butt Lift

-So, when we talk about the recovery time for a “mommy makeover”, we need to more clearly define what we mean by “recovery time”.
+So, when we talk about the recovery timeline for a “mommy makeover”, we need to more clearly define what we mean by “recovery timeline”.
 Are you specifically referring to pain?
 Or are you referring to time away from work and family?
-Also, you need to keep in mind that there is the short-term recovery, meaning when will you be able to get back to normal activities, versus long-term recovery meaning when will you see the final results of your procedure.
+Also, you need to keep in mind that there is the short-term mommy makeover recovery, meaning when will you be able to get back to normal activities, versus long-term mommy makeover recovery meaning when will you see the final results of your procedure.

 The Recovery Time is related to the specific Procedures you are having

-Because a tummy tuck is part of about 90% of all “mommy makeovers”, let’s specifically discuss the return of the recovery time for a “mommy makeover” that includes a tummy tuck.
+Because a abdominoplasty is part of about 90% of all “mommy makeovers”, let’s specifically discuss the return of the makeover recovery time for a “mommy makeover” that includes a tummy tuck.

 How much time will I need off from work?